NIS Restricted Data

 The NIS has

-created two versions of Restricted Data Files, each of which
+created two versions of Restricted Data Files for both Rounds (Round 1 and Round 2), each of which

 involves access requirements and data security: